Hamadera Park, One of Osaka’s Best Parks!

 The History of Hamadera Park

 Hamadera Park is located on what was once Takashi no Hama, or Takashi Beach.
 Takashi no Hama was traditionally famous for its gorgeous white sand and pine trees.
-There is even a poem about Takashi Hama in the famous poem anthology, Manyoshu.
+There is even a poem about Takashi no Hama in the famous poem anthology, Manyoshu.

 In the 13th century, Hamadera, literally meaning “beach temple” was built near Takashi no Hama, and is where the “hamadera” of Hamadera Park comes from.

 Because of its long history, Hamadera Park is full of stories.
-For example, during the Meiji Period, the government considered cutting down the pine trees in order to create more farmland.
+For example, during the Meiji Period, the government considered cutting down pine trees to create more farmland.
 But when the first Secretary of the Interior, Okubo Toshimichi, went to visit the park, he was so touched by how beautiful it was he ordered not to cut down the trees.

 Also during the Meiji Period, the city added a large beach to Hamadera Park.
 The beach became very popular with residence, but during the Russo-Japanese War, it became a wartime prison for captured Russian soldiers.
 Then after WWII, the American military seized the park for their own use.